OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-30.md

 ## 2 Chronicles 30:19

-everyone who prepares his heart to seek God, the Lord God of his fathers,
+everyone who sets his heart to seek God, the Lord God of his fathers,
 though not according to the purification rules of the sanctuary.”

 ## 2 Chronicles 30:20